 What causes poor office air quality?

 It isn’t surprising that indoor air pollution is a common problem.
 Building materials, supplies, machines, and equipment all release toxic pollutants that contaminate the air.
 These include carbon monoxide (of which too much exposure can cause heart disease), nitrogen dioxide, hydrocarbons, formaldehyde, Sulphur dioxide, radon, and so much more.
-If the building is old, there’s also a possibility of asbestos and lead contamination in the air.
+If the building is old, there’s also a possibility of asos and lead contamination in the air.
 Apart from these inevitable air pollutants, chemicals from cleaners, floor and furniture polishes, glue, even air fresheners that are supposed to make indoor air clean and fresh, also contribute to the problem.

 Without proper ventilation, the amount of potentially hazardous substances present in indoor air often exceeds that of the outdoor air.

 Workplace Air Quality Testing

 There’s no doubt about it – air pollution is the invisible enemy inside your workplace.
 Fortunately, it can be addressed.